-MMO has developed generic monitoring and control plans for all MPAs.
-Each MPA is provided with a tier category 1-3 based on the gear-feature interactions occurring, and the level of risk identified from activity data within the MPA fisheries assessments.
-All MPAs that require MMO management are assigned to a generic tier 3 monitoring and control plan.
+MMO has developed monitoring and control plans for all MPAs.
+Each MPA is provided with a tier category (from 1 to 3) based on the gear-feature interactions occurring, and the level of risk identified from activity data within the MPA fisheries assessments.
+All MPAs that require MMO management are assigned to a tier 3 monitoring and control plan.

-Tier 3 generic monitoring and control plans include, but are not limited to, the following monitoring and control measures:
+Tier 3 monitoring and control plans include, but are not limited to, the following monitoring and control measures: